VaibhavPawar212303/Locator_tracker/playwright/docs/src/api/class-page.md

 By default, after calling the handler Playwright will wait until the overlay becomes hidden, and only then Playwright will continue with the action/assertion that triggered the handler.
 This option allows to opt-out of this behavior, so that overlay can stay visible after the handler has run.

-## async method: Page.removeAllListeners
-* since: v1.47

-Removes all the listeners of the given type if the type is given.
-Otherwise removes all the listeners.

-### param: Page.removeAllListeners.type
-* since: v1.47
-- `type` ?<[string]>

-### option: Page.removeAllListeners.behavior = %%-remove-all-listeners-options-behavior-%%
-* since: v1.47

 ## async method: Page.removeLocatorHandler
 * since: v1.44